opensequence/blog/posts/powershell_searching_large_lists/post.md

 ```

-Much better!
+That's a 24% improvement in speed!
+Depending on the position of the item you are searching for this can get even faster!

 I have plans to improve this code to allow the number of sections to be
 adjustable, and potentially slightly alter the search order to even better
 optimise it.

-_I had previously used Find in this code, but after even more testing I found the newer where method actually traverses the list at a faster rate than Find, so when we breakdown the list into smaller pieces we actually on average gain speed compared to Find._
+_I had previously used Find in this code, but after even more testing I found the newer where method actually traverses the list at a faster rate than Find, so when we breakdown the list into smaller pieces we gain speed (on average) compared to Find._

 Feel free to take a look and use the function as you see fit.